Sepsis and School Nurses

 Nurses are front-line healthcare workers.
-They are often the first healthcare professionals who patients see when they visit a doctor’s office, clinic, or emergency department.
+They’re often the first healthcare professionals who patients see when they visit a doctor’s office, clinic, or emergency department.
 Nurses are also out in the community, working with people where they live and work – and go to school.
 School nurses play a vital role in helping children stay as healthy as possible.
 They also deal with health issues and emergencies that occur during school hours.
-In this role, places school nurses in a good place to help spot and act on infections.
+This role puts school nurses in a good place to help spot and act on infections.
 They can also help educate the students and staff of the importance of infection prevention and sepsis awareness.

 Sepsis affects more than 40-50 million people worldwide each year, almost half are children.
-In the U.S., more than 75,000 infants and children develop severe sepsis and nearly 7,000 die.
+More than 18 children die from sepsis each day in the U.S.

 School nurses improve students' chances of success

 This is more deaths than children who die from pediatric cancers.
 Many more children live with life-altering problems, such as amputations, organ dysfunction, post-traumatic stress disorder, and cognitive issues, to name a few.
-Although an older study (2013), researchers found that more than 1 in 3 children (34%) who survive severe sepsis are left with a change in cognitive skills that are still present 28 days following their discharge from the hospital.
-A more recent study (2022) found that many children who received critical care for sepsis continue to have difficulties: “1 in 5 developed or had progression of a condition of interest after sepsis hospitalization, suggesting survivors of pediatric sepsis may benefit from structured follow-up to identify and treat new or worsening medical comorbid conditions.”
+A recent study (2022) found that many children who received critical care for sepsis continue to have difficulties: “1 in 5 developed or had progression of a condition of interest after sepsis hospitalization, suggesting survivors of pediatric sepsis may benefit from structured follow-up to identify and treat new or worsening medical comorbid conditions.”

 Although sepsis is the major cause of death within hospitals, up to 87% of sepsis cases originate in the community before patients are admitted.
 Any number of infections can trigger sepsis in school-aged children .
 This includes infected cuts and scrapes sustained on the playground, as well as infections, such as pneumonia, influenza, and meningitis.
 Many of these infections are preventable or treatable if caught in the earliest stages, thus reducing sepsis risk.